Jacksgong/JKeyboardPanelSwitch/FULLSCREEN_TUTORIAL.md

     mPlusIv = (ImageView) findViewById(R.id.plus_iv);

     /**
-     * 这个Util主要是监控键盘的状态: 显示与否 以及 键盘的高度
-     * 这里也有提供给外界监听 键盘显示/隐藏 的监听器，具体参看
+     * This Util mainly to watch the keyboard status: showing or not And the keyboard height.
+     * There is also a method private a listener for upper to listener the keyboard status, the
-     * 这个接口 {@Link KeyboardUtil#attach(Activity, IPanelHeightTarget, OnKeyboardShowingListener)}
+     * detail refer to {@Link KeyboardUtil#attach(Activity, IPanelHeightTarget, OnKeyboardShowingListener)}
      */
     KeyboardUtil.attach(this, mPanelLayout);

     /**
-     * 这个Util主要是协助处理一些面板与键盘相关的事件。
-     * 这个方法主要是对一些相关事件进行注册，如切换面板与键盘等，具体参看源码，比较简单。
+     * This Util mainly to assist handling the conflict between the keyboard and the panel layout.
+     * This method mainly to register some event, such as switch between the keyboard and the panel
+     * layout etc. The source code is very simple, you can check it out by yourself.
+     * There are also some toolset method: show-keyboard、show-panel-layout、switch-panel-keyboard、
-     * 里面还提供了一些已经处理了冲突的工具方法: 显示面板；显示键盘；键盘面板切换；隐藏键盘与面板；
+     * hide-panel-keyboard、etc.
      *
+     * If you have more than one panel, please refer to :
-     * 如果有多个面板的需求，可以参看: KPSwitchConflictUtil.attach(panelLayout, focusView, switchClickListener, subPanelAndTriggers...)
+     * KPSwitchConflictUtil.attach(panelLayout, focusView, switchClickListener, subPanelAndTriggers...)
      *
-     * @param panelRoot 面板的布局。
+     * @param panelRoot The panel layout.
-     * @param switchPanelKeyboardBtn 用于触发切换面板与键盘的按钮。
+     * @param switchPanelKeyboardBtn The view used for switching between the keyboard and the panel layout.
-     * @param focusView 键盘弹起时会给这个View focus，收回时这个View会失去focus，通常是发送的EditText。
+     * @param focusView The cursor focus view, this view is usually a EditText which used to receive inputing content.
      */
     KPSwitchConflictUtil.attach(mPanelLayout, mPlusIv, mSendEdt);